awesome-panel/transformers-agent-ui/README.md

   - [ ] Restrict store to user session
 - [ ] Deploy to Hugging Face
 - [ ] Build a sample store and collect data on runs
+- [ ] Enable downloading the output value
+- [ ] Help the app and/ or Panel display the outputs.
+For example when a tensor is returned Panel does not know how to display that.
+And the agent fails if we ask it to return the value wrapped in a HoloViz Panel Audio Pane.
+See [Panel #4836](https://github.com/holoviz/panel/issues/4836)

 ## Maybe list